Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics: Experimental Evaluation

-We employ t-SNE to visualize the learned students' activity representations in a 2D space to qualitatively assess the intepretability of our methodology.
 In Figure~\ref{fig:sc1_visual}, we plot the student embeddings for knowledge tracing according to different courses in scenario I, while Figure~\ref{fig:sc2_visual_1} shows the embeddings based on the gender demographic grouping in scenario II.
 We defer the visualizations for other demographic subgroups in scenario II to Appendix~\ref{sec:appendix-b}; the results are qualitatively similar.
-All models are trained on $\Omega^{\mathsf{train}}$, and the student embeddings are the combined hidden state $\widetilde{\textbf{h}}_u$ (Section ~\ref{sec:outcomeprediction}) after the attention module that is used to predict their learning outcomes.
+All models are trained using $\Omega^{\mathsf{train}}$, and student embeddings are derived from the hidden state $\widetilde{\textbf{h}}_u$ (Section ~\ref{sec:outcomeprediction}), which is obtained after applying the attention module to predict their learning outcomes.
 The colors of the dots represent the corresponding student groups.

-In Figure~\ref{fig:sc1_visual}(a), we can see that the centralized global model does not generate embeddings that differentiate students in different courses for scenario I. In Figure~\ref{fig:sc1_visual}(b), unsurprisingly, we see that local modeling produces embeddings which cluster by course with linear separation between the clusters, since each course model is learned independently.
-Compared to these, the embeddings learned by federated learning (Figure~\ref{fig:sc1_visual}(c)\&(d)) also demonstrate clustering patterns according to different courses.
-In Figure~\ref{fig:sc1_visual}(d), we can see that the distribution learned by MLPFL is more separated by course due to the meta-update personalization applied to the model in Figure~\ref{fig:sc1_visual}(c).
-This clustering pattern is correlated with our method's better inference ability in downstream task prediction: it preserves local attributes pertaining to each course while leveraging global commonalities in student modeling that are present across courses.
+In Figure~\ref{fig:sc1_visual}(a), the centralized global model does not generate embeddings that differentiate students in different courses for scenario I. In Figure~\ref{fig:sc1_visual}(b), unsurprisingly, local modeling produces embeddings which cluster by course with linear separation between the clusters.
+Compared to these, the embeddings learned by FL (Figure~\ref{fig:sc1_visual}(c)\&(d)) also demonstrate clustering patterns according to different courses.
+In Figure~\ref{fig:sc1_visual}(d), the distribution learned by MLPFL is more separated by course due to the meta-learning adaptation procedure applied to the model in Figure~\ref{fig:sc1_visual}(c).